kedro-org/kedro/docs/source/09_development/02_set_up_pycharm.md

 ![](../meta/images/pycharm_docker_interpreter_2.png)

-Click **Next** and wait for PyCharm to index your new Python interpreter.
+Click **OK** and wait for PyCharm to index your new Python interpreter.

 Click **OK**.
 Go to **Run / Debug Configurations** to add a **Python Run**.
 For the script path, get the path of the Kedro CLI on the remote computer by running `which kedro` (macOS / Linux) in the appropriate environment (/usr/local/bin/kedro in this case).
 Specify `run` as the parameter.
 Specify your working directory as the directory that contains your kedro project directory on your local machine.
 Optional: Edit the Docker container volume mount settings if it does not match the directory that contains your kedro project directory.